ryuhandev/baileys-skill/README.md

 ### Hermes and other CLI agents

 Any agent that can read files from the workspace can use this skill.
-Clone it into the project and add the pointer to whatever context mechanism the agent supports a system prompt, a rules file, or `AGENTS.md`:
+Clone it into the project and add the pointer to whatever context mechanism the agent supports: a system prompt, a rules file, or `AGENTS.md`:

 ```bash